-In the Financial Year 1 April 2016 to 31 March 2017 NHBC has continued its commitment and its activities to combat any instances of slavery and human trafficking that may be present in its business and supply chain.
+In the financial year 1 April 2017 to 31 March 2018, NHBC continued its commitment and activities to combat instances of slavery and human trafficking that may have been present in its business and supply chain.

-NHBC is the UK's leading independent provider of warranty insurance for new homes.
-Its purpose is to work with NHBC registered house builders to help improve the construction standards of the new homes they build for the benefit of house-building industry.
+NHBC is the UK's leading warranty and insurance provider for new homes.
+Its purpose is to work with NHBC registered house builders and developers to help improve the construction standards of the new homes they build for the benefit of homeowners.

-NHBC supplies inspection services, guidance and training to builders and provides protection for homebuyers through its range of Buildmark warranty and insurance products.
+NHBC supplies inspection services, guidance and training to builders and developers and provides protection for homebuyers through its range of Buildmark warranty and insurance products.

-With no shareholders, NHBC is able to invest surpluses in its purpose of helping to improve the quality of UK house-building.
-It also works with government and stakeholders to help shape housing policy.
+With no shareholders, NHBC is able to invest surpluses in its purpose of helping to improve the quality of UK house building.
+NHBC also works with government and stakeholders to help shape housing policy.

 NHBC is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 NHBC is a private company limited by guarantee.
 It has approximately 1,300 employees and operates in the UK.